Gender neutrality in languages with grammatical gender: Overview

-Languages with grammatical gender, such as French, German, Greek, and Spanish, present unique challenges when it comes to creating gender-neutral language.
+Languages with grammatical gender, such as French, German, Greek, and Spanish, present challenges when it comes to creating gender-neutral language.
 Unlike genderless languages like English, constructing a gender-neutral sentence can be difficult or impossible in these languages due to the use of gendered nouns and pronouns.
 For example, in Spanish, the masculine gender is used for include all the people with no sex distinction, and the default form of address for a group of students is the masculine plural los estudiantes, regardless of the gender composition of the group.
 On the other hand, the feminine plural las estudiantes refers to a group consisting only of female students.
 However, there is no gender-neutral plural form that can be used to refer to mixed-gender groups.
 Yet, in German, the pronoun sie is used for all genders as well as for the feminine singular, and the capitalized form Sie is used as a formal, honorific way to address someone.